GirishMuley/NewsApp/README.md

 ### Objective
 this is simple news web app to see latest daily news category wise like - Health, Sports, Business, Technology, Entertainment, Science.

+### Technical Features
+News API
+this is simple news web app to see latest daily news category wise like - Health, Sports, Business, Technology, Entertainment, Science.

 ### Video